creads/api2symfony/README.md

 ## Contributing

-Feel free to contribute on github by submitting any issue or question
+Feel free to contribute on github by submitting any issue or question on [tracker](https://github.com/creads/api2symfony/issues).

 ## License

-Distributed under MIT license
+Released under MIT license.

+Please reade the LICENSE file.